11 Best Criminal Justice Schools in Georgia

 Rank School

-Criminal justice professionals in the U.S., and in Georgia, can expect to earn a good starting salary.
+Criminal justice professionals in the U.S. and Georgia can expect to earn a good starting salary.

 Someone with no previous experience will not earn as much as someone who has 10 years of experience.

-The type of setting that a person works at will also affect the salary of a criminal justice professional.
+The type of setting in which a person works will also affect the salary of a criminal justice professional.

 The median salary for a criminal justice professional in Georgia is $48,842.